The Local Broadway District in Newport is known for featuring “six blocks of awesome."

 EAT: This more indie, less mainstream area of Newport is packed with artisan cafes like Empire Tea and Coffee; specialty restaurants like Salvation Cafe or Fifth Element, Malt.
 Grab a quick bite and craft beer at Pour Judgement then head over to a lively bar like Tavern on Broadway or Norey’s.

 SHOP: Throughout the day you can visit unconventional shops like Closet Revival, the Mad Hatter Bakery, and the St. Paul's Thrift Shop.
 For more ways to shop like a local, check out ShopLocalRhodeIsland.com.

-DO: A five-minute drive will take you to attractions like the International Tennis Hall of Fame (reopens to visitors on March 31, 2021), Audrain Auto Museum, and the world-famous Cliff Walk, a National Recreation Trail in a National Historic District.
+DO: A five-minute drive will take you to attractions like the International Tennis Hall of Fame, Audrain Auto Museum, and the world-famous Cliff Walk, a National Recreation Trail in a National Historic District.
 There's also the historically significant Touro Synagogue (currently only the grounds are open to the public) or you could take a (socially distant) tour with Newport History Tours on topics including "Rogues to Scoundrels" and "Golden to Gilded."